aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-conversion-and-export/creating-html-email-files-using-csharp-save-as-html/_index.md

 ## Advanced Customizations

 Aspose.Email for .NET offers a wide range of advanced features, such as adding attachments, embedding images, and working with email headers.
-Explore the official [documentation](https://reference.aspose.com/email/net) for detailed information.
+Explore the [API Reference](https://reference.aspose.com/email/net) for detailed information.

 ## Troubleshooting and Tips